kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 34 DISCARD AND RECOVER
 ![](resources/34%20DISCARD%20AND%20RECOVER.png)
 ### Strategies and Recommendations
-- If your system has to include some part that only operates at a certain moment of time, consider introducing this part only when necessary and then remove it.
+- If your system has to include some part that only operates at a certain moment, considers introducing this part only when necessary and then remove it.
 - Consider if an activity is needed each time when a process runs.
-If not, make this activity be included into the process only when needed.
+If not, make this activity be included in the process only when needed.
-- If some part of the system has fulfilled its function and becomes unnecessary or produces negative effect, eliminate or modify it so that it will not produce any negative effect.
+- If some part of the system has fulfilled its function and becomes unnecessary or produces a negative effect, eliminate or modify it so that it will not produce any negative effect.
 - Add the components to your system that will automatically eliminate those parts of your system which have become unnecessary.
 - Restore the consumable parts of the system during operation.
 ### Examples